tradle/why-hypercore/FAQ.md

 [This solution uses 2 servers for signaling](https://github.com/RangerMauve/hyperswarm-web).

 Note that [WebTorrent works in the browser](https://webtorrent.io/docs).
 Need to investigate how they do it.
+They have been discussing ["DHT over WebRTC"](https://github.com/webtorrent/webtorrent/issues/288) for a long time.

 See a number of issues still pending resolution to make Hyperswarm and Hypercore [work in react-native](https://dat.discourse.group/t/dat-and-react-native/184)